Head Coach Job Description

 Conduct leader appraisals and monitor attendance

-Some administrative duties will be required (update bulletin board, newsletters, prepare theme days, record skater progress, equipment inventory, coach interviews and reference checks, distribute and file paperwork)
+Some administrative duties will be required (update bulletin board, newsletters, prepare theme days, record skater progress, manage equipment inventory, actively recruit volunteers, organize annual skate-a-thon, manage email account)

 Enforce all SkateABLE™ policies and procedures